Where are they now? The Liverpool & Man United XIs from December 2003

 He finished his playing career at Bayer Leverkusen, returning as a coach alongside Sascha Lewandowski a year later, before taking sole charge in 2013.
 He was sacked after less than a year.

-Unsuccessful stints at Brighton and FC Zurich followed, and he’s not been in the dugout since 2016.
+Unsuccessful stints at Brighton and FC Zurich followed, and he was appointed assistant manager at Finnish side FC Haka in 2020.

 The full-back has since earned cult status as a loveable overachiever, his name becoming shorthand for the miraculous nature of the 2005 Champions League win.
 After leaving in 2006, he became something of a journeyman.